NURS 1009 Midwifery Knowledge 1

-Description This unit introduces students to the meaning of birth in society and the historical and social contexts of midwifery, from its early beginnings, to its current professional standing.
+Description This subject introduces students to the meaning of birth in society and the historical and social contexts of midwifery, from its early beginnings, to its current professional standing.
 The philosophy of midwifery and the role of the midwife within a continuity of care framework will be explored with a particular focus on the provision of care in the antenatal period.
 This will include approaches for working in partnership with women and their families.
 Students will investigate, identify and access scientific information and research in order to develop academic literacy at a beginning level.
 They will identify the principles of communication and explore educational resources for childbirth.

 School Nursing & Midwifery

 Student Contribution Band HECS Band 1 10cp

 Students must be enrolled in 4684 Bachelor of Midwifery.

 On successful completion of this subject, students should be able to: